 This trend goes beyond the UK too.
 In 2015, a US-based health insurance company had the personal information of 78.8 million current and former customers stolen.
 Information stolen included names, addresses, Social Security numbers, employment histories, and dates of birth.
 In other words, everything a hacker needs to commit identity fraud.
 This was one of the largest data breaches in healthcare history, costing the company over $115 million⁴.

 Why are health sector data breaches so high?

-To understand why health data and medical records are so valuable by hackers, we must get into the thieves minds.
+To understand why health data and medical records are so valuable to hackers, we must get into the thieves’ minds.

 Secondly, there is a lot a thief can do with a full medical record.
 Medical records typically include a patient’s name, date of birth, address, preferred GP, medical history, employment history, and prescription information.
 Thieves can use this data to create false identities, commit health insurance fraud and illegally obtain prescription drugs or medical equipment.

 Thieves also don’t even need to process this information themselves.
 They can sell stolen patient information to other criminals for vast sums of money.
 A single, full medical record can sell for around £15.21 ($20) on the Dark Web.
 Additionally, if thieves use the data to create fake passports, prescriptions and other documents, they can sell for up to £1520 ($2000) each⁵.

 To put that into perspective, credit card information including CVV number and bank details would typically sell for around just £11.41 ($15) online⁶.
 In the mind of the hacker, it’s more economic to attempt the theft of high quantities of healthcare data than it is to steal bank account data.